Coderx85/Portfolio/README.md

 ## Deployment

-The project is deployed and can be viewed live at [portfolio-085.vercel.app](https://portfolio-085.vercel.app/).
+The project is deployed and can be viewed live at [coderx85.vercel.app](https://coderx85.vercel.app/).

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/my-portfolio.git`
+1. Clone the repository: `git clone https://github.com/Coderx85/portfolio.git`
-2. Navigate to the project directory: `cd my-portfolio`
+2. Navigate to the project directory: `cd portfolio-main`
 3. Install dependencies: `npm install`

 ## Usage